 Early-stage businesses need attention.
 But that is rarely from the wider community or the generic media, and most often from the customers and industry-focused media outlets.
 And the best approach to getting attention from customers is through building a winning product and reaching out to customers.
 In most instances, these two works, getting fame and attention, and attracting customers are two different things and take different kinds of work.

 Chasing vanity metrics: For early-stage companies, priorities and metrics are straightforward.
 Find the product-market fit.
 Acquire early customers.
 Grow your business and so on.
 But some of these metrics are hard.
 They take time to achieve.
 In most of these areas, progress comes slowly.
 It takes months of work before you get to a point where you could see some visible results.
 For most founders, waiting this long is hard.
 Hence they look for easier goals and quicker results.
-Media coverage, building a personal brand, designing a great website, tweaking the product and it can take many names but the defining characteristic is the same: finding meaning in chasing metrics that don’t take you forward but offer quick results and momentary satisfaction.
+Media coverage, building a personal brand, designing a great website, and tweaking the product, it may take many names.
+Still, the defining characteristic is the same: finding meaning in chasing metrics that don’t take you forward but offer quick results and momentary satisfaction.
 This is fatal because while it offers a false sense of progress, in reality, you are not making any progress.
 And by the time you know you were basically wasting time, it could be too late to correct.
 It is often fatal.

 These are some of the many distractions that founders face.
 The defining nature of all these distractions is that they give you a false sense of progress.
 You feel like you are doing something important and moving forward but in reality, you are not.
 This is precisely why these distractions are fatal.

-Your job as a founder is set when you're in your early days.
+Your job as a founder is simple in the early days.
 You work hard to build a great product.
-Then to find a product-market fit.
+Then to find the product-market fit.
 Then to acquire customers.
 Then to raise money, if you intend to raise money.
 Apart from these few tasks, most others are distractions and a waste of time.
 They not only make you waste precious time on trivial and unproductive work but also give you a false sense of progress that can make it hard to stop and get back to real work.

 So as a founder, you should always be vigilant and wary of distractions.
 The pay for getting distracted always comes and they are costly.
 Often it is a matter of time.
 Sometimes you pay the price in the medium to long-term time frame.
 In other instances, the results take no time to come.